ChesterHsieh/ChesterHsieh.github.io/_posts/2018-11-30-Data Science Preparation.md

 ## DS question
-While I start to prepare the interview, I wonder if there's a list can be checked one by
+While I start to prepare the interview, I wonder if there's a list can be checked one by one.
+Once I finish all the question, I'll pass most of interview. **I don't think it should be there**

+Most exciting interview I